microsoftgraph/microsoft-graph-docs/content/get-started/AspNetMVC.md

 # Get started with Microsoft Graph in an ASP.NET 4.6 MVC app

-This article describes the tasks required to get an access token from the v2.0 authentication endpoint and call Microsoft Graph.
+This article describes the tasks required to get an access token from the Azure AD v2.0 endpoint and call Microsoft Graph.
 It walks you through building the [Microsoft Graph Connect Sample for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-connect-sample) and explains the main concepts that you implement to use Microsoft Graph.
 The article also describes how to access Microsoft Graph by using either the [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet) or raw REST calls.

 The following image shows the app you'll create.